Thursday 19 September

 What's new in Pancreatic Cancer?

-Moderators: Marianna ARVANITAKI (Belgium), Marc GIOVANNINI (Chef) (Marseille, France)
+Moderators: Marianna ARVANITAKI (Belgium), Marc GIOVANNINI (Marseille, France)

 08:30 - 09:00 Diagnostic of pancreatic cancer: EUS-FNA or EUS-FNB?
 Mostafa IBRAHIM (Keynote Speaker, Egypt)